bernardoaraujor/corinda/docs/README.md

 ## Elementary Models

-Elementary Models are abstractions for the atomic rule structures inside the password string.
+Elementary Models are abstractions for the atomic rule structures dictating the password string.
 Each Elementary Model is has a Name, an Entropy value, and a map of Token frequencies.
 Tokens are just substring instances of the atomic rule structure, and Frequencies are integers that account for the number of occurances of a specific Token inside a Training list.

 Elementary Models are implemented in the [Elementary Module](https://github.com/bernardoaraujor/corinda/blob/master/elementary/elementary.go).

-In terms of Golang's primitives, Elementary Models are implemented as structs:
+In terms of Golang's primitives, an Elementary Model is implemented as a `struct`:

 ```
 type Model struct {